UPHL-BioNGS/Cecret/README.md

 ### With samtools ampliconstats :
 `cecret/samtools_ampliconstats` has a file for each sample Row number 126 (FDEPTH) has a column for each amplicon (also without a header).
-To get this row for all of your samples, you can grep the keyword "FDEPTH" from each sample.
+To get this row for all of the samples, `grep` the keyword "FDEPTH" from each sample.

 ```
 grep "^FDEPTH" cecret/samtools_ampliconstats/* > samtools_ampliconstats_all.tsv